 Feels safe.
-Especially when I have a team listening to the music and seeing me opening up about what is going on with me, and for the world to hear, it only makes me stronger to be who I am and how I feel.
+Especially when I have a team listening to the music and seeing me opening up about what is going on with me and for the world to hear, it only makes me more vital to be who I am and how I feel.

 What would you say is the most important thing you’ve learned about yourself as an artist while working on this album?

 That I can do this, I can make this dream come true.